0xlimon/Fuel-Contract-Deployment/README.md

 ## Features

 - **Randomized Deployment**: Deploy contracts for multiple wallets randomly.
-- **Scheduled Interactions**: Interact with the contracts at random intervals.
 - **Result Logging**: Log results for each wallet and contract.

 ## License